 Upon the temporary closure of the Company's store fleet in March 2020, the Company began negotiating for concessions of certain rent payments for the time the stores were impacted.
-While the large majority of our stores have reopened, these discussions and negotiations have remained ongoing and are expected to be substantially completed by the end of Second Quarter 2021 as the Company's operations continue to be impacted by the COVID-19 pandemic.
+While more than 99% of our stores have reopened, these discussions and negotiations have remained ongoing and were substantially completed at the end of Second Quarter 2021.
 For the lease concessions that have been agreed upon and executed, the Company did not reassess each existing contract to determine whether enforceable rights and obligations for concessions existed and elected not to apply the lease modification guidance in ASC 842 to those contracts that shared similar characteristics.
 Rather, the Company accounts for COVID-19 lease concessions as reductions to variable lease cost.